PostgREST/postgrest-docs/docs/admin.rst

 File Descriptors
 ----------------

-File descriptors are kernel resources that are used by http connections(among others).
+File descriptors are kernel resources that are used by HTTP connections(among others).
 File descriptors are limited per process and depending on the Linux distribution, they can have a default limit value of 1024, 4096, etc.
 When under heavy traffic, PostgREST can reach this limit and start showing errors like ``No file descriptors available``.
 To clear these errors, you can increase the process file descriptors' limit.

 .. code-block:: ini